Ultimate-Coderz/AngelDoc/README.md

   `Do the following to use the application:`

   ▶	After running the application on server, click on Login/SignUp to go to Login and Signup page.<br><br>
-  ▶	Here you first login as admin by using the following credentials :-<br>
+  ▶	Here you first login as admin by using the following credentials :<br>

       Email – angeldocco@gmail.com
       Password – Admin@123